damisparks/frontend-frameworks-explore/README.md

-# Deep Dive into Angular (DDA)
+# Frontend Frameworks Explore (FFE)

-This project provides you with a deep dive into Angular.
+This project provides you with overview into few frontend frameworks.

+TBC...